srg-imperial/GrayC/ISSTA-2023-AE/testing/README.md

 ```
 and then use script ./coverage/1-wrapper-get-coverage.sh with \<set-of-progs-path\>=\<output-dir\>.

-To measure LLVM's coverage with its *complete* test suite, use these scripts.
+To measure LLVM's coverage with its *complete* test suite: use these scripts.

 DO NOT MOVE SUB-FOLDERS OR RENAME FOLDERS WHILE RUNNING THESE SCRIPTS.